pnp/sp-dev-fx-webparts/samples/react-aggregated-calendar/README.md

 ## Features

-This Web Part displays the events from multiple calendars located in various sites/site collection of sharepoint:
+This Web Part displays the events from multiple calendars located in various sites/site collection of SharePoint:

 - Aggregated events for Calendar
 - Supports Sub-Sites and Site Collection level